-BOOKS & SUPPLIES
+BOOKS, CHROMEBOOKS, & SUPPLIES

 Students must be prepared each day for class with books, texts, writing materials, and Chromebooks.
 Failure to do so may results in disciplinary action by teacher.
-Basic supplies can be requested from Ms. Fontain in Room 213.
+Basic supplies can be requested from our Hardaway Family Services Coordinator.